cilium/cilium/Documentation/operations/upgrade.rst

 * The Cilium status API now reports the KVStore subsystem with ``Disabled`` state when disabled, instead of ``OK`` state and ``Disabled`` message.
 * Support for ``metallb-bgp``, deprecated since 1.14, has been removed.
+* Layer 7 policy support for Cassandra and Memcached have been deprecated and their getting started guides have been removed.

 Removed Options
 ~~~~~~~~~~~~~~~